 90% of the SMEs pay their energy bill without understanding it and also not knowing what they may do to become more efficient

 Addressing the needs of SMEs

 To offer energy efficiency solutions that are relevant to SMEs is necessary to understand their specific needs and address them.
-Below some brief highlights are provided:

 - Recognizing that cost is critical for SMEs.
 The bottom line is that SME customers are primarily concerned with reducing their energy bills, thus, they will give preference to energy solutions or services that are able to demonstrate solid business cases.
 For instance, many SMEs have stated they prefer tariff plans that give them an opportunity to save money by managing their energy usage time;